 All Nebraskans are stakeholders when it comes to the well-being of the state's water resources.
-When using pesticides, you have a responsibility to keep Nebraska's water clean and safe for all to use.
+In addition, Nebraska's fish and wildlife rely on clean water to live.
+When using pesticides, you have a responsibility to keep Nebraska's water unpolluted and safe for all to use.
 Dutiful handling, transportation, application, storage, and disposal of pesticides is essential in preventing water contamination.
-Our list of pesticide safety publications includes a number of topics that can help you accomplish this.
+Nebraska Extension's pesticide safety publications can help you in this effort.

 Groundwater Vulnerability Map